dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.Web/Program.cs" highlight="15,17":::

-For example, in a Blazor project, the `WeatherApiClient` class can be injected into a component and used to call the backend service.
+For example, in a Blazor project, the `WeatherApiClient` class can be injected into a integration and used to call the backend service.

 :::code language="csharp" source="snippets/Dapr/Dapr.Web/Components/Pages/Weather.razor" highlight="5,47":::

 When the Dapr SDK is used, the Dapr sidecar is called over HTTP.
 The Dapr sidecar then forwards the request to the target service.
-While the target service runs in a separate process from the sidecar, the component related to the service runs in the Dapr sidecar and is responsible for service discovery and routing the request to the target service.
+While the target service runs in a separate process from the sidecar, the integration related to the service runs in the Dapr sidecar and is responsible for service discovery and routing the request to the target service.

 ## Dapr and .NET Aspire